-- Discriminatory policies and practices have led Black people to be more likely to live in poverty, more likely to face unemployment, and have fewer financial resources like savings or property than their white counterparts.
-All of these factors increase someone’s likelihood to experience hunger.
+- Discriminatory policies and practices have led Black people to be more likely to live in poverty and more likely to face unemployment.
+They have fewer financial resources like savings or property than their white counterparts.
+All of these factors increase someone’s likelihood of experiencing hunger.

 - While the United States has an overall poverty rate of 11.4%, within the Black community, the poverty rate is 19.5%.
 Meanwhile, poverty in the non-Hispanic, white community is 10.1%.